Patients and staff leave Gaza's biggest hospital, and dozens are killed at a crowded refugee camp

 “Civilians cannot and should not have to bear this any longer,” U.N. humanitarian chief Martin Griffiths said on X.

+Defense Minister Yoav Gallant said Israel's forces have begun operating in eastern Gaza City while continuing its mission in western areas.
+“With every passing day, there are fewer places where Hamas terrorists can operate,” he said, adding that the militants would learn that in southern Gaza “in the coming days."

+His comments were the clearest indication yet that the military plans to expand its offensive to the southern areas of Gaza where Israel had told Palestinian civilians to flee early in the war.
+The evacuation zone is already crammed with displaced civilians, and it was not clear where they would go if the offensive moves closer.

-On Saturday, the military said it had been asked by the Shifa hospital’s director to help those who would like to leave do so by a secure route.
+It was not clear how the Shifa hospital evacuation occurred.
+On Saturday, the military said it had been asked by the hospital’s director to help those who would like to leave do so by a secure route.

 Israel's military said it did not order any evacuation.
 But Medhat Abbas, a spokesman for the Health Ministry in Hamas-controlled Gaza, said the military had ordered the facility cleared, giving the hospital an hour to get people out.